isomerpages/scdf-ebsc/_being-a-resilient-responder/Emotional Fitness.md

 What's great about this strategy is that you can do it *whenever* you need it and *wherever* you are at - whether you are at home or at the station!

 ### Progressive Muscle Relaxation
 Another technique is progressive muscle relaxation, starting from your head to your toes.
+Try out a PMR audio exercise [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Progressive_Muscle_Relaxation.mp3)!

 You can engage in PMR while seated:
 ![](/images/emotional%20fitness%203b.png)
 Alternatively, you can engage in PMR while lying down.
 Try doing this when resting on your back, the steps are the same:
 ![](/images/emotional%20fitness%203a.png)

-Click [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Progressive_Muscle_Relaxation.mp3) to try out a PMR audio exercise!

 ### Visualisation
 The last technique is visualisation.
 Similar to daydreaming, visualisation is accomplished through using your imagination.
 ![](/images/emotional%20fitness%204a%20(larger).png)
 ![](/images/emotional%20fitness%204b%20(larger).png)

+You can also close your eyes and listen to a visualisation audio exercise [here](https://www.healthhub.sg/sites/assets/Assets/Programs/mindsg/audio/Guided_Imagery.mp3).

 Where do you feel most relaxed?
 Try out some fun ways of visualisation during your rest breaks at your station!

 ### References